nationofmakers/maker-event-playbook/contributing.md

 * GitHub "Commit" - Once you’ve made a set of related changes to your repository (and tested them!) you commit the change along with notes explaining the change.
 GitHub stores these commits in your repo and you can easily see the change history, or undo a commit later.
 * GitHub "Pull Request" - Once you’ve finished making changes in your fork, you can create a GitHub Pull Request.
 This is a request to the maintainers of the playbook, essentially saying “I’ve made an update, will you pull changes from my repo and merge them back into the original repository”

+### Contribute
-### You can contribute by:
+You can contribute by:
 * Contributing new pages or changes to existing pages that are part of the overall Maker Event Playbook.
 * Creating a playbook specific to your maker event or organization

-## Contribute new pages or changes to existing pages that are part of the overall Maker Event Playbook
-This playbook has both an overview context and documentation from specific events.
+**Contribute new pages or changes to existing pages that are part of the overall Maker Event Playbook** This playbook has both an overview context and documentation from specific events.
 Use the steps below to contribute to the overview sections.

 ### Suggestions & Corrections
-#### You can make suggestions or propose corrections by creating GitHub issues for this repository.
-Please check to see if existing issues exist for this item, and please be specific.
+**You can make suggestions or propose corrections by creating GitHub issues for this repository.
+Please check to see if existing issues exist for this item, and please be specific.**

 ### Changes
 To directly contribute changes to the Maker Event Playbook, do the following: